openhwgroup/cva6/CONTRIBUTING.md

 - Get in touch early with the CVA6 team, present your initiative, get feedback, synchronize with the team...
     * The CVA6 team wants to assess the potential of your contribution.
+    * The CVA6 team plans the next evolutions, and your contributions could be incompatible with them.
     * The CVA6 team can provide you recommendations to ease the upcoming contribution.
     * This can help save significant review and overhauling effort for you and us when dealing with the pull request review.
     * Together, we can anticipate specific cases that are not addressed here.